3 Key Components of Successful Aging

 What does that mean for you?
 It means that successful aging can be both defined and pursued in many different ways.
 However, there is a general understanding that successful aging includes three components:

-- Physical health: you are free from or have a low risk of disease or disability
+You are free from or have a low risk of disease or disability

-- Mental health: you have relatively unimpaired cognitive functioning and acceptance of the aging process
+You have relatively unimpaired cognitive functioning and acceptance of the aging process

 The Negative Mindset that Impacts Successful Aging

 Many people view aging negatively.
 While that may seem normal, it isn’t healthy.
 In fact, this may even be a self-fulfilling prophecy.
 If you think about aging negatively, you’re more likely to pass away earlier.

 The World Health Organization reports that life expectancy increases by 7.5 years when positive thinking about aging occurs.
 That means your mindset can significantly impact how well you age.
 And just because you don’t have all three key components of aging going for you doesn’t mean you can’t age successfully.
 Consider the following example, in which one element of successful aging was absent, but the rest prevailed: